PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 static-shape, rank, and output-shape guards are unchanged.
 LayoutState entries for pruned begin/size tensors are removed when a session state is supplied.

+The earlier QKV/KV gather-to-slice rewrite follows the same contract.
+It reads source and branch consumers from one ModelIRGraphIndex, converts each shape-restoring Reshape operator in place to Slice using indexed input replacement, resolves matched Gather operators by indexed identity, and removes them structurally.
+Output names, shapes, the axis-zero scalar Gather guard, exclusive Gather-output consumer guard, and two/three-branch handling remain unchanged; pruning also removes stale LayoutState entries.

 Generic structural deduplication lives in `passes/graph_cleanup.py`.
 Duplicate Transpose fan-out cleanup uses one `ModelIRGraphIndex`, rewires only indexed consumers through the lineage-aware bulk input replacement helper, and removes